Your guide to avoiding scams while visiting Bohol!

 When renting a scooter to scoot around the Bohol countryside it can quickly turn into a nightmare when the bike you’re riding is either stolen (Yes they will sometimes rent stolen motorcycles to visitors) outdated registration, breaks down or you have an accident.

-If its an accident your in: The owner of the motorcycle will then take you and his damaged bike to their scammer repair shop, where the mechanic makes a big number estimate of the damage.
+If it’s an accident you’re in: The owner of the motorcycle will then take you and his damaged bike to their scammer repair shop, where the mechanic makes a big number estimate of the damage.

-The owner then will insist you cover the cost for the repairs.
+The owner then will insist you cover the cost of the repairs.
 So You shell out a ton of cash to cover the costs of the (already damaged bike).

 More than likely, you’ve just given them more cash than they would make in a month.

-TIP: If you need a reliable motorcycle rental place we also recommend you use Dimaond Motorcycle Rentals from boholmotorcyclerentals.com.
+TIP: If you need a reliable motorcycle rental place we also recommend you use Mikes Bohol Island Motorcycle Rentals from boholmotorcycles.com.

 In conclusion: You will have a lot more fun here if you just follow these simple “don’t get scammed while visiting Bohol” guidelines.